 Exceptional Student Services is partnering with the Neurosequential Model Network to offer a unique professional learning opportunity to assist Arizona schools in implementing strategies to improve outcomes for students who have experienced the neurodevelopmental impact of trauma.

-The Neurosequential Model of Therapeutics (NMT) is a developmentally informed, biologically-respectful approach to working with at-risk children and is a way to organize a child’s history and current functioning.
-The goal of this approach is to structure the assessment of a child, the articulation of the primary problems, the identification of key strengths, and the application of interventions (educational, enrichment, and therapeutic) in a way that will help family, educators, therapists, and related professionals best meet the needs of the child.
-This training is for Master’s level school social workers, school counselors, or school psychologists.
-View the NMT Informational Flyeror email Lauren Blocher to learn more.
+The Neurosequential Model of Therapeutics (NMT) The goal of NMT is to structure the assessment of a child, the articulation of the primary problems, the identification of key strengths, and the application of interventions in a way that will help educators best meet the needs of the child.
+This training is for master’s-degree-level school social workers, school counselors, or school psychologists.

 College and Career Competencies (CCC's) Project, formally known as AZ CCCTT/Project EASEL, is a collaborative initiative led by the Arizona Department of Education and the University of Kansas Research Collaboration that works to develop career-equipped, lifelong learners who are socially and emotionally engaged.
 The goal is to build and embed intrapersonal, interpersonal and cognitive competencies into instructional content by providing participating middle and high school educators with increased understanding, instructional skills, and ongoing coaching to better embed intrapersonal and interpersonal skill development into students' core content areas, over time (i.e., addressing content standards and intrapersonal/interpersonal competencies simultaneously).